 Print illustration Download data Exploration costs and number of exploration wells Download PDF Download as image (PNG)

 Major investments have been made in field development, infrastructure and onshore facilities in Norway, and the development plans submitted to the authorities in 2022 will contribute to a continued high level of activity.
 At the same time, substantial investments are being made in producing fields to improve recovery and extend the lifetime of the fields.
 This requires new wells, modification of existing facilities and new infrastructure.
-Total investments, excluding exploration, were NOK 195 billion in 2023 and are estimated to be NOK 210 billion in 2024.
-Total investments are expected to increase to NOK 213 billion in 2025.
+Total investments, excluding exploration, were NOK 225 billion in 2024 and are estimated to be NOK 232 billion in 2025.
+Total investments are expected to decrease to NOK 197 billion in 2026.

-The overall investments in the petroleum sector (including exploration and decommissioning costs) account for about one-sixth of total investments in production capital in Norway.
+The overall investments in the petroleum sector (including exploration and decommissioning costs) account for about one-fifth of the total investments in production capital in Norway.
 This is far more than for any other industry in Norway.
-Even the smaller offshore projects are comparable to the largest industrial investments on mainland Norway.
+Even the smaller offshore projects are comparable to large industrial investments on mainland Norway.

-In 2023, one plan for a new field development has been submitted.
-It deals with the development of the Eirin gas discovery, which is planned to be tied-back to Gina Krog.
-No investment decisions have been made on fields in operation that required submission of a new development plan to the authorities in 2023.
+In 2024, one plan for a new field development has been submitted.
+It deals with the development of the Bestla discovery, which is planned to be tied-back to the Brage field.
+No investment decisions have been made on fields in operation that required submission of a new development plan to the authorities in 2024.

 Several larger projects on fields in operation, as well as new field developments, contribute to a high level of activity which is expected to decrease towards the end of the forecast period.